 Puppies are in pain and suffering all over Scotland.
 Together, we can be there to pick up the pieces and help prevent more suffering.

-Anyone concerned about the welfare of an animal should contact ouranimal helpline on 03000 999 999.
+Anyone with concerns about the welfare of an animal should contact the Scottish SPCA’s animal helpline on 0300 999 999.

 Mike added: “A dog in a hot car is in serious and immediate danger and a member of our team will attend any reports of these as quickly as possible.”

 If a dog is in a critical situation in a car and the police are not in attendance, instinct can be to smash a car window to break the dog out.
 This could be classed as criminal damage without proper justification and anyone who does so may have to defend themselves in court.
 The law states that someone has a lawful excuse to commit damage if they believe the owner of the property they would damage would consent if they knew the circumstances.

 We advise anyone who is going to break a dog from a hot car to inform us and Police Scotland first and to take the names and numbers of any witnesses and to take photos and videos of the dog.